-In order to obtain images with high optical resolution a high NA (numerical aperture) objective must be used.
-The trade off with this approach is that the depth of field (depth of the object seen in focus) is reduced.
-To get high optical resolution and high depth of field Rock Imager captures several images at different heights (slices) and computes an image that contains the best focus pixels from each of the slices.
+To obtain images with high optical resolution a high NA (numerical aperture) objective must be used.
+The trade off of this approach is a reduced depth of field (depth of the object seen in focus).
+To achieve high optical resolution and high depth of field Rock Imager captures several images at different heights (slices) and computes an image that contains the best focused pixels from each of the slices.
 This is called Extended Focus Imaging.